Early Warning Europe Mentor Academy

 Online workshop for Mentors

-A very important element of each workshop is the so-called case study, i.e. working on a real, live case.
-And here, too, there was a Polish accent, as our mentor Agnieszka Simon-Adamczewska talked about one of her mentorships.
+A very important element of each workshop was also the so-called case study, i.e. work on a real, live case.

 Mentors about the workshop

-After each workshop, we conduct an evaluation to find out how the mentors evaluate the meeting and what they expect in the future.
-Here are some of their statements:
+After each workshop, we conducted an evaluation to find out how the mentors evaluated the meeting and what they expect in the future.
+Here are some of their comments:

 Thank you to the entire Early Warning Europe team.
 The timing [of the workshop] is very tight – but at the same time it’s okay because it’s held online.
 The case studies were once again well chosen and completely representative of the topic of discussion.
 It was great to attend the workshop and learn from the experienced mentors and participants.